-- Agree audit brief before any audit work commences. - Receive draft internal audit reports from the auditor. - Attend meeting with the auditor to discuss draft internal audit report, correct any factual inaccuracies and formulate a set of agreed/practical recommendations/management actions. - Confirm agreement to the action plan, which details management's response and timescales for recommendations to be implemented within a week5 working days. - · Receive final internal audit report. - Ensure recommendations are implemented in line with the agreed action plan-and where appropriate, updated on Pentana. - Complete and return the Customer Satisfaction Questionnaire to the Principal Auditor Audit Manager detailing their view/perception of the quality of audit work carried out. - Update service/departmental risk registers with high risk recommendations. - Receive Limited and No Assurance Follow Up Review reports detailing the progress made towards implementation of recommendations made in the agreed action plans.
+- Agree audit brief before any audit work commences. - Receive draft internal audit reports from the auditor. - Attend meeting with the auditor to discuss draft internal audit report, correct any factual inaccuracies and formulate a set of agreed/practical recommendations/management actions. - Confirm agreement to the action plan, which details management's response and timescales for recommendations to be implemented within a week. - Receive final internal audit report. - Ensure recommendations are implemented in line with the agreed action plan. - Complete and return the Customer Satisfaction Questionnaire to the Principal Auditor their view/perception of the quality of audit work carried out. - Update service/departmental risk registers with high risk recommendations. - Receive Limited and No Assurance Follow Up Review reports detailing the progress made towards implementation of recommendations made in agreed action plans.